Cambridge University Conservative Association: 1938: Pro-appeasement

 In 1938, CUCA hosted Sir Samuel Hoare as he gave a vigorous defence of Neville Chamberlain's policy of appeasement towards Hitler at Munich, calling it "a great achievement" and "the height of exaltation".

+1939: Pro-freedom

+On the 26th of May 1939, CUCA hosted Sir Winston Churchill in Cambridge's Corn Exchange, where he argued vociferously for conscription in the face of the Nazi threat.
+At least 2,500 undergraduates and others attended, with further crowds listening over loudspeakers in a nearby hotel.
+Churchill called for Britain to lead a worldwide "League of Freedom" and received rapturous support.
+He gave one of his most eloquent speeches of the entire pre-war period about "the habit of despotism and the lust of conquest".
+The pro-conscription, anti-Hitler motion won "ten-to-one" according to a newspaper report of the event.

 1956: Support for the Suez Invasion

 In reporting and listing widespread student protests across Britain against the invasion of Suez in 1956, The Times noted that, instead, the "Cambridge University Conservative Association sent telegrams of support to the Prime Minister (Sir Anthony Eden) and Foreign Secretary (Selwyn Lloyd)."

 1960-1: Visits by Sir Oswald Mosley

 In 1961, the future Conservative leader Michael Howard resigned from the committee in protest at the decision of Kenneth Clarke, the then chairman, to invite Sir Oswald Mosley to address the association for the second year running.
 (The previous year's speech by Mosley had been marred by a heckler throwing jelly at him.)

 1965–1998: Allegations of electoral malpractice

 The society has, in the past, occasionally hit the headlines of both national and local papers over electoral disputes:

 In 1965,The Times reported that CUCA's Secretary was forced to resign after a four and a half-hour meeting deemed some of his election methods to have been forbidden.

 In 1985, The Times again reported that eight committee members of CUCA had "resigned after allegations of electoral irregularities", with one committee member having a tape recording which he claimed proved the allegations.

 In early 1998, Varsity published a story alleging that "weeks of bitter in-fighting culminated in allegations of election-rigging and a move to censure the society's most senior members".
 However, Varsity conceded that the subsequent motions of censure themselves had no reasons formally attached to them by their proposers and that some signatories were unaware of why they were supporting them.

 However, Varsity articles on CUCA elections have themselves come under fire in the past: following an Easter 2000 article, "Conservatives in Corruption Crisis", which accused the then-chairman of 'vote-buying', the paper was forced to print a front-page "Rectification" and apology, after threats of legal action.